 |Price Matching||No||Premium feature|

 You can see that while their offerings are similar, KOHO actually has more features, especially if you’re a premium subscriber.

-KOHO will pay you 2% interest on your balance, which is higher than Wealthsimple Cash’s 1.40%.
-KOHO also pays 0.5% to 2% in cash back on your spending.
+KOHO currently doesn’t pay interest on your balance, but KOHO pays 0.5% to 2% in cash back on your spending.
 This means your KOHO money is technically worth anywhere from 2.5% to 4%, which is significantly higher than Wealthsimple’s rate.

 It’s also worth noting that KOHO is already up and running with all the features Wealthsimple is promising, including No Foreign Transaction fees for premium subscribers.
 We’ll have to wait until Wealthsimple Cash launches its full product offering to truly compare them to KOHO.
 Want to know more about KOHO?
 Check out our KOHO review here.